Geology, Associate in Science for Transfer

 Geology is an exciting and challenging major for students with broad scientific interests and a love for natural systems, our environment, and our planet’s history.
 Geology is a multi-disciplinary science that applies chemistry, biology, physics, oceanography, mathematics, and engineering to the natural world around us.
 The rich variety of its fields of study includes oceanography, paleontology, geophysics, hydrogeology, geochemistry, engineering geology, environmental geology and more.
 Geology majors apply their skills and knowledge to solve complex problems related to human interaction with natural systems, hazards and resources, and to communicate these solutions and options to the public.

-- Complete 60 CSU-transferable semester units.
+- Complete a minimum of 60 CSU-transferable semester units including both of the following:

 Course ID | Title | Units/Hours |